jadewang425/gym_grid/README.md

 AAU, I want to
 - create workout plans
 - create exercises to be added to the workout plan
-    - add equipment to exercise
+    - add reps and weights to each set
 - see all my wokrout plans on my index page
 - add exercises on the workout detail page
-- add duration to workout or exercises
 - add pictures to my workout plan